narmi/design_system/README.md

 If contributing a change, please test your components out in Storybook before making a PR.

-### 5. Using NDS
+### 5. Using design_system

 Additional config and tips.

-#### Consuming NDS Themes in Your App
+#### Consuming design_system Themes in Your App

-`styled-components` exposes a [ThemeProvider context](https://styled-components.com/docs/advanced#getting-the-theme-without-styled-components) if you wish to grab the NDS Theme for use in your own components or Pages.
+`styled-components` exposes a [ThemeProvider context](https://styled-components.com/docs/advanced#getting-the-theme-without-styled-components) if you wish to grab the design_system Theme for use in your own components or Pages.

 ## Browser Support Notes

-Please check the following chart to see the minimum browser versions supported by NDS:
+Please check the following chart to see the minimum browser versions supported by design_system:

 - https://caniuse.com/?search=focus-within